 You may think you’re doing everything right by filing for Social Security benefits at age 65, but filing at that age will reduce your payments as well.
 Although 65 was long considered the full retirement age, the government has been slowly moving the goalposts.

 If you were born between 1943 and 1954, your full retirement age is 66.
-The number increases by two months each year (for example, 66 and 6 months for those born in 1957) until reaching a full retirement age of 67 for those born in or after 1960.
+That figure then increases by two months each year (for example, 66 and 6 months for those born in 1957) until reaching a full retirement age of 67 for all of those born in or after 1960.

 7. Earning too much income as an early retiree

-If you’ll hit your full retirement age this year, you can earn up to $50,520 in the months leading up to your birthday.
+If you’ll hit your full retirement age in 2022, you can earn up to $51,960 in the months leading up to your birthday.
 Exceeding that amount means the Social Security Administration will take $1 for every $3 you earn over the limit.

 Fortunately, these aren’t permanent reductions in your benefits.
-And, starting with the month you reach full retirement age, there is no limit on how much you can earn.
-In addition, any benefits withheld because of your earnings will be added back to your benefits each month starting at your full retirement age.
+And, starting with the month you reach full retirement age, there is no limit on how much you can earn outside your Social Security benefits.
+In addition, any benefits withheld earlier because of your earnings will be added back to your benefits each month starting at your full retirement age.

 8. Owing taxes or child support

-The government can also take money from Social Security to pay for back taxes or child support.
+The government can also take money from your Social Security benefits to pay back taxes or child support.

 9. Defaulting on federal student loans